topps2k/raft-demo/README.md

 - **No membership changes** — the peer set is fixed at startup (joint consensus / single-server changes would go here).
 - **Reads are not linearizable** — `get` serves the local state machine, so a deposed leader can briefly return stale data.
-The fix is ReadIndex (§8): confirm leadership with a heartbeat round before serving.
+The fix is ReadIndex: confirm leadership with a heartbeat round before serving.
 - **No pre-vote** — a partitioned node's term climbs while isolated and forces one needless re-election on rejoin (visible in